alpernebbi/depthcharge-tools/depthchargectl.rst

 Sets bootloader-specific flags for a given partition or the currently booted partition as detected from the **kern_guid=**\ *PARTUUID* parameter |mkdepthcharge| adds to the kernel command line.
-By default, this marks the partition as successfully booted and the most prefered one, but can disable the partition or make it boot only on the next attempt as well.
+By default, this marks the partition as successfully booted and the most preferred one, but can disable the partition or make it boot only on the next attempt as well.